zondiMaqina/knight_travails/README.md

 `hash = {[0, 0] => 'data'}`

 > [!
 WARNING]
-> I myself can't even understand some of the code i wrote here
+> I myself can't even understand some of the code i wrote here for i used AI to help me print the chessboard, which was a bad thing by the way :/